drone/drone-migrate/README.md

 ## Final Check

 The migration is not considered complete until all steps are completed and the below sql query returns an empty result set.
-If the below query does not return an empty result set you should execute the `remove-renamed` and `remove-not-found` migration steps.
+If the below query does not return an empty result set you should execute the optional `remove-renamed` and `remove-not-found` migration steps.

 ```text
 SELECT *